ibm-cloud-docs/cis/custom-rules-creating.md

 ### Creating a custom rule with Terraform
 {: #create-custom-rule-tf}

-The following example creates a custom rule by using Terraform:
+The following example creates a custom rule using Terraform:

 ```
 HERE
 ```
 {: codeblock}

-For more information about the arguments and attributes, see [XXXX] in the Terraform registry{: external}.
+For more information about the arguments and attributes, see [XXXX] in the Terraform registry {: external}.

 ### Updating a custom rule with Terraform
 {: #update-custom-rule-tf}

-The following example updates a custom rule by using Terraform:
+The following example updates a custom rule using Terraform:

 ```
 HERE